10 Best Auto Insurance Companies in Tennessee for 2025 (Top Providers in TN)

 Pros

-- SmartRide Discount: Tennessee drivers can earn up to 40% off for safe driving behavior using the SmartRide program.
+- Telematics Leader: Nationwide’s SmartRide offers Tennessee drivers up to 40% off for safe habits—one of the most aggressive UBI discounts available.

 - Free Annual Policy Review: Tennessee drivers get yearly check-ins to adjust coverage and uncover new savings opportunities.